A7medAbdien/Odoo-showInReceipt/README.md

 # Odoo-showInReceipt
-control the appearance in receipt
+Control the appearance in POS (Point of sale) receipt